Chapter 32 : Shades of Calamity

-Once again, for this chapter I have songs that go with the chapter.
+Once again, I have songs that go with the chapter.
 These songs have inspired me so much to the point that, every time I listen to them, I see what you will read in this chapter.
 Again, it is your choice if you wish to read the chapter with the songs.
 I know it can be distracting for some, but it just gives the greatest and most accurate feeling for me when I read with corresponding music.

 Again, there will be queued parts within the chapter.
 This chapter consists of two songs, and they are It's Our Fight and I'm Just the Messenger from Transformers: Dark of the Moon (Original Score) by Steve Jablonsky.
 Feel free to listen to it as you read!